Study & Intern in London

 Photos that meet the required UKBA photos regulations can be obtained at the UCard office on campus.

-Note that the visa you will be applying for will allow you to be in the UK on the specific Tier 4 status during the official program dates only.
+Note that the visa you will be applying for will allow you to be in the UK on the specific Student visa status during the official program dates only.
 Students with this visa are required to leave the UK within 7 days of the official program end date.
 Students who would like to stay in the UK longer are required to leave the British Isles and reenter the UK as a tourist.
 This can be done within the same day, and staff in London will advise various ways for you to do this.
-Student wishing to enter the country earlier than the dates for which there visa is valid must enter as a tourist, leave the British Isles, and then reenter on their Tier 4 visa.
-If you wish to arrive in the UK early or stay beyond the program dates, you will need to double-check the validity dates for your visa when you receive it, and should contact your CAPA program adviser for further instructions at that point.
+Students wishing to enter the country earlier than the dates for which their visa is valid must enter as a tourist, leave the British Isles, and then reenter on their Student visa.
+If you wish to arrive in the UK early or stay beyond the program dates, you will need to double-check the validity dates for your visa when you receive it, and should contact your CEA CAPA program adviser for further instructions at that point.

 Police Background Check